junli7/bloonsSchool/README.md

  *  include any help from people (including course classmates, and friends)
  *  and attribute them by name.
  *****************************************************************************/
-I asked AI language models for help on drawing the objects into a java window.
+I asked AI language models(like school ai) for help on drawing the objects into a java window.

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/
-i had no idea how to do rendering so i asked ai for help
+i had no idea how to do rendering so i asked ai (school ai) for help

 /***************************************************************************************
 * Collaboration with a partner.
 Both students must work together and discuss, write,